DJMF2015/GroovePal/README.md

 </p>

 ##### TO-DO
- - Add range slider widget to recommendations endpoint to allow user to customise
  - remove axios as a dependency and replace with fetch
  - remove spotify-web-api-js package and replace with spotify api http endpoints
  - Modify authorization workflow to use PKCE